-The Emory Exchange is a prestigious academic opportunity available only to Dean's List (Honors) AUR students.
-Students in all majors are encouraged to apply for this exclusive and challenging program, which allows our best students to spend a semester studying at The Goizueta Business School of Emory University, one of the top undergraduate business programs in America.
-Past participants include Communication, International Relations and Business majors who have taken courses in both the Business School and the College of Arts and Sciences.
+- American University (AU), Washington, DC - Florida Atlantic University, Boca Raton, FL - International School of Management (ISM), Dortmund, Frankfurt, Munich, Hamburg, Cologne, Stuttgart - Germany - LIM College, New York, NY - Marymount University, Arlington, VA - Vesalius College, Brussels Belgium - Emory University (Goizueta School of Business), Atlanta, GA - The Emory Exchange is a prestigious academic opportunity available only to Dean's List (Honors) AUR students.
+Students in all majors are encouraged to apply for this exclusive and challenging program, which allows outstanding students to spend a semester studying at The Goizueta Business School of Emory University, one of the top undergraduate business programs in America.
+Past participants include Communication, Film and Digital Media, International Relations and Business majors who have taken courses in both the Business School and the College of Arts and Sciences.
 The Emory Exchange affords students a chance to study in an American setting, on the Emory campus in Atlanta, GA, and prepare for the rigors of graduate school.
 Interested students must be nominated and interviewed for the limited number of place available.
 Contact k.fitzsimmons@aur.edu for information and application.